DSpace/dspace-angular/README.md

       * To work around this issue, define the attributes you use for Cypress selectors as `[attr.data-test]="'button' | ngBrowserOnly"`.
 This will only show the attribute in CSR HTML, forcing Cypress to wait until CSR is complete before interacting with the element.
     * Cypress can also validate that something occurs, using [should()](https://docs.cypress.io/api/commands/should) assertions.
 * Any time you save your test file, the Cypress Test Runner will reload & rerun it.
 This allows you can see your results quickly as you write the tests & correct any broken tests rapidly.
 * Cypress also has a great guide on [writing your first test](https://on.cypress.io/writing-first-test) with much more info.
-Keep in mind, while the examples in the Cypress docs often involve Javascript files (.js), the same examples will work in our Typescript (.ts) e2e tests.
+Keep in mind, while the examples in the Cypress docs often involve JavaScript files (.js), the same examples will work in our TypeScript (.ts) e2e tests.

 _Hint: Creating e2e tests is easiest in an IDE (like Visual Studio), as it can help prompt/autocomplete your Cypress commands._